Maricel Soriano: Personal life

 Maricel Soriano was born in Pasay to Linda Dador and Victor Soriano.
 Initially residing in Makati, she and her sister, Maria Victoria "Becbec," attended St. Mary's Academy of Pasay for grade school.
 After moving to Kamuning, Quezon City, she continued her education at Trinity University of Asia (then College), CEU High School, and OB Montessori.
 Her hectic showbiz schedule prevented her from completing secondary education.
 In previous interviews, Soriano mentioned that if not for her career in the entertainment industry, she might have pursued a career as a stewardess or a teacher.
 Despite not finishing formal education, she is computer-literate and skilled in designing accessories, T-shirts, cards, certificates, and stationery.
 Additionally, she personally designed the graphics and title credits for her drama anthology.

 From their rented house in Kamuning, Quezon City, she lived independently by getting a townhouse in Greenhills, San Juan, while her mother and siblings rented a house along Xavierville Avenue, near Katipunan Avenue, in Quezon City.
 When her house was finally completed in White Plains, Quezon City in 1985, she moved in together with her son, Marron Soriano.
 She married Edu Manzano in 1989 and joined him in Makati, but later went back to White Plains.
 When she gave birth to Sebastien Soriano, her mother and brothers joined her in White Plains.
 She briefly had her own condo in Rockwell Center in Makati with Eric Quizon as a neighbor.
 She currently stays in Greenhills, San Juan with her two sons.

 As a businesswoman, she and her sister with erstwhile manager Manny Valera established Excellent Productions in 1990 but was later renamed Diamond Star Productions, Inc. taking over the weekly production of her TV drama show when Regal Films decided to discontinue.
 It was renamed "The Maricel Soriano Drama Special" with her sister as Executive Producer and Maricel as Line Producer.
 The same production outfit was responsible for TV sitcoms - Kaya ni Mister, Kaya ni Misis, Mary D' Potter and Bida si Mister, Bida si Misis and the film Kung Kaya Mo, Kaya Ko Rin (1996) with Cesar Montano.
 She also opened a sing-along bar, Mr. Melody, in Quezon City and Diamond Star Records.

 In showbiz, she lists co-actors Roderick Paulate and Jackie Lou Blanco as her best friends.
 Other personalities whom she was very close with were King of Comedy, Dolphy and versatile actress, Nida Blanca (whom she considered as second parents); dramatic actress Charito Solis; comedian Nova Villa; producer and actress Armida Siguion-Reyna, actor Eric Quizon, make-up artist James Cooper; talent manager Anthony "Tonet Macho" Roquel; and award-winning actresses Gina Alajar, Jacklyn Jose and Rosanna Roces.

 She was married to Edu Manzano from 1989 to 1991 and maintains friendly relations with him.
-Aside from her sister, who is the mother of award-winning actress Meryll Soriano, her siblings include Michael "Mykee" Martinez and movie/TV actor and entrepreneur Melchor "Mel" Martinez.
+Aside from her sister, who is the mother of award-winning actress Meryll Soriano, her siblings include Michael "Mykee" Martinez and movie/TV actor and entrepreneur Meliton "Mel" Martinez.